yousefkotp/Bug-Tracker/README.md

 Exists between the view and the model.
 It listens to events triggered by the view and executes the appropriate reaction to these events.
 The reaction is to call a method on the controller classes.
 Since the view and the model are connected through a notification mechanism, the result of this action is then automatically reflected in the view.

 ## S.O.L.I.D Principles
+**1. Single-Responsibility Principle**

+A class should have one and only one reason to change, meaning that a class should have only one job.
+That is why controller classes such as "AddBugController". such classes are only responsible for one thing as shown from classes' name.

+**2. Open-Closed Principle**

+If you want to contribute to this project by adding whatever you want, all you need is no less than 3 classes in 3 different folders which are Model, View and controller folders.

+You write the pure data or your template in your new Model class.
+Develop a GUI for your added feature in your new View class.
+Define how you want it to react for whatever the user does in your new Controller class.

 ## Database Models